makersacademy/takeaway-challenge/diagram.md

   when at least one item is provided
-    when all the items match dishes on the Menu should change current_order selected_items by at least 1
+    when all the items match dishes on the Menu should change current_order basket by at least 1

     when not all the items match dishes on the Menu should raise error